microsoft/aitour26-BRK441-build-and-launch-ai-agents-fast-with-github-models-and-azure-ai-foundry/docs/demos/create-agents.md

-# Demo Instructions
+# Demo Instructions: Create an Agent

-[**Instructions**: Navigate to the **Agent Builder** and create a new agent.
+**Instructions**: Navigate to the **Agent Builder** and create a new agent.
 Name the agent **Cora**.
-Select the **Azure AI Foundry GPT-4o** model as the model.]
+Select the **Azure AI Foundry GPT-4o** model as the model.

-Here it the Agent Builder, I created a new agent named Cora.​ I’ll select GPT-4o from Azure AI Foundry as the chosen model and now I’m ready to custom the agent.​
+**Script**: Here it the Agent Builder, I created a new agent named Cora.​ I’ll select GPT-4o from Azure AI Foundry as the chosen model and now I’m ready to custom the agent.​

+---

-​[**Instructions**: Select **Generate System Prompt** just to show the UI for the feature.
+​**Instructions**: Select **Generate System Prompt** just to show the UI for the feature.
 Exit the feature.
-In the **System Prompt** field, add **Cora's System Prompt** from below.]
+In the **System Prompt** field, add **Cora's System Prompt** from below.

-Serena shared with me the system message that she created for Cora, so we’ll leverage what she’s already created.
+**Script**: Serena shared with me the system message that she created for Cora, so we’ll leverage what she’s already created.
 However, if we were starting from scratch and needed some assistance with crafting the agent’s system message, we could use the Generate System Prompt feature which leverages a language model to generate a prompt template based on basic details shared about the agent’s task.​

+---

-​[**Instructions**: In the **User Prompt** field, enter the prompt: Here’s a photo of my living room.
+​**Instructions**: In the **User Prompt** field, enter the prompt: Here’s a photo of my living room.
 I’m not sure whether I should go with eggshell or semi-gloss.
 Can you tell which would work better based on the lighting and layout?​ Next, upload the living room photo located in img/demo-living-room.png.
-Run the prompt.]
+Run the prompt.

-Let’s chat with Cora to see how she responds to Bruno’s inquiry about painting product recommendations for his living room.​
+**Script**: Let’s chat with Cora to see how she responds to Bruno’s inquiry about painting product recommendations for his living room.​

+---

-​[**Instructions**: Review the model response.]
+​**Instructions**: Review the model response.
-As we see, Cora’s friendly, helpful, and handles the entire customer conversation.​

-But there’s one thing Cora doesn’t do directly: product lookups.​

-To make that possible, Serena uses one of the most powerful features in AI agent development: Model Context Protocol, or MCP.​

-Let me show you how it works.​
+**Script**: As we see, Cora’s friendly, helpful, and handles the entire customer conversation.​ But there’s one thing Cora doesn’t do directly: product lookups.​ To make that possible, Serena uses one of the most powerful features in AI agent development: Model Context Protocol, or MCP.​ Let me show you how it works.​

+---

 **Cora's System Prompt**:​
 ```